Paul-Anderson2/Home_Sales/README.md

 Module 22 challenge

+- Note that one of the referenced datasets did not load properly.
+The code was able to run without that dataset, however.

 In this challenge, you'll use your knowledge of SparkSQL to determine key metrics about home sales data.
 Then you'll use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

 1. Rename the Home_Sales_starter_code.ipynb file as Home_Sales.ipynb.